 If you have diabetes, it's strongly recommended that you give birth in a hospital with the support of a consultant-led maternity team.

-Your doctors may recommend having your labour started early (induced) because there may be an increased risk of complications for you or your baby if your pregnancy carries on for too long.
+Your doctors may recommend having your labour started early (induced).
+This is because there may be an increased risk of complications for you or your baby if your pregnancy carries on for too long.

 If your baby is larger than expected, your doctors might discuss your options for the delivery and may suggest an elective caesarean section.